vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/dynamic-adjustment-of-hypothesis-space-size.md

 As a result, the entire hypothesis space is anchored to the morphological features present in that first observation.
 This makes it difficult for Monty to handle changes in object identity within a compositional model, or to accommodate pose changes that happen during interactions and behaviors.
 Sensor noise in the first observation can also affect all the generated hypotheses from this single step.
+More context for this future work item is provided [here](https://thousandbrainsproject.readme.io/docs/less-dependency-on-first-observation)

 - **Inefficiency from maintaining unlikely hypotheses.**
 Since all hypotheses remain stored throughout the episode, even unlikely hypotheses require some computation and memory.